Travel.State.Gov >

 Importation of alcohol and pork: Passengers caught attempting to bring alcoholic drinks or pork products into Nouakchott International Airport, including alcohol bought duty free on an inbound flight, may be subject to immediate fines, confiscation, and/or incarceration.

 Local currency: The local currency is the ouguiya, and it may not be imported or exported.
 Credit cards can be used only at a few hotels in the capital, Nouakchott, and in the northwestern city of Nouadhibou.
 However, travelers are strongly advised to pay hotel bills in cash.
-ATMs are available in Nouakchott and other large cities, but are also not secure.
+ATMs are available in Nouakchott and other large cities but are also not secure.

-See our LGBTI Travel Information page and section 6 of our Human Rights report for further details.
+See our Lesbian, Gay, and Bisexual Travel Information page and our Human Rights report for further details.

 Students: See our Students Abroad page and FBI travel tips.